 In their devotion to the well-being of others, caregivers routinely put their own well-being last and can unintentionally burn themselves out physically, emotionally, and spiritually.
 Their self-neglect, paired alongside a deep desire to help others, has the potential to stir up feelings of anger and resentment, leading to a sense of guilt and shame.
 They often believe that if they were to grant themselves any rest or grace, they would be at risk of failing in their duty.

 In The Soul of the Helper, Dr. Holly Oxhandler shows caregivers and fellow helpers a more self-compassionate way to cope with their overwhelming responsibilities and to attend to their own needs, particularly when it comes to their mental health and spiritual journey.
 She invites them to pause and realize that if they let their personal resources run dry, they cannot possibly care for others as fully as they wish.
 In fact, their efforts are likely to cause more harm than good.

-Coming from a background in spirituality integrated mental health, Dr. Oxhandler teaches helpers a seven-step process to slow down and reconnect with the stillness within themselves.
-That stillness—what Oxhandler calls the “sacred spark”— is the seat of the soul.
-By allowing themselves to exist in that stillness for a time, caregivers will come to understand that they, too, are worthy of care.
-What’s more, they will be able to see freshly the sacred spark that dwells inside everyone else, including the person or persons for whom they’re caring.
+With a background in spiritually-integrated mental health, Dr. Oxhandler teaches helpers a seven-step process to slow down and reconnect with the stillness within themselves.
+It is in this space of stillness that Oxhandler guides helpers to reconnect with the “sacred spark” within their soul.
+By allowing themselves to enter that stillness, caregivers will recognize that they, too, are worthy of care.
+And with that realization, they will see anew the sacred spark that dwells inside everyone else, especially within those they’re helping.